Security practices | Legal

 Security practices

 We take the security of your data very seriously at Slack.
 As transparency is one of the principles on which our company is built, we aim to be as clear and open as we can about the way that we handle security.
 If you have additional questions regarding security, we’d be happy to answer them.
 Please write to feedback@slack.com and we will respond as quickly as we can.
-This security practices page describes the administrative, technical and physical controls applicable to (a) Slack and (b) GovSlack.
+This security practices page describes the administrative, technical and physical controls applicable to (a) Slack including but not limited to the Slack platform, Slack workflows and apps running on Slack infrastructure, and (b) GovSlack.
 This documentation does not apply to services that may be associated or integrated with GovSlack.

 Platform controls